-Credit facility No.6, the borrower has pledged post dated cheques amount of Baht 14.04 million as collaterals.
-With the directors of that company to sign guarantees, interest rates of 12.00% per annum But because the receivables are overdue more than 6 months.
-Therefore, there is uncertainty in receiving payment and the Company has considered an allowance for expected credit loss in the whole amount.
-Therefore, the Company ceased recognizing interest income from October 18, 2019 onwards due to uncertainty in collection.
-However, that company still has an obligation to pay interest as specified in the loan agreement and the Company will When will the income be recognized Interest.
+No Collaterals Interest rate Notes 1 Post dated chequest amount of Baht 7.57 million 15% The collaterals is post dated cheques with the directors of that 2 Post dated chequest amount of Baht 11.37 million 15% company to sign guarantees.
+But because the receivables are 3 Post dated chequest amount of Baht 11.37 million 15% overdue more than 6 months.
+Therefore, there is uncertainty in 4 Post dated chequest amount of Baht 11.37 million 15% receiving payment and the Company has considered an allowance 5 Post dated chequest amount of Baht 11.37 million 15% for expected credit loss in the whole amount.
+Therefore, the 6 Post dated chequest amount of Baht 15.79 million 12% Company ceased recognizing interest income from 2019 onwards 0 1 ost dated enequest amount of Dant 15.79 million 1270 due to uncertainty in collection.
+However, that company still has 7 Post dated chequest amount of Baht 21.20 million 15% an obligation to pay interest as specified in the loan agreement and 8 Post dated chequest amount of Baht 6.58 million 15% the Company will When will the income be recognized Interest.